avnes/terraform-libvirt-vm/README.md

 # terraform-libvirt-vm

-Used to create kvm/qemu/libvirt VMs with Fedora server through automation using Terraform.
+Used to create kvm/qemu/libvirt VMs with CentOS Stream server through automation using Terraform.
 These will eventually be used to power my Kubernetes playground at home.

 ## Credits

 Thanks to the blog <https://www.desgehtfei.net/en/quick-start-kvm-libvirt-vms-with-terraform-and-ansible-part-1-2/> for a lot of inspiration.

-## Security

-This repository contains some dummy passwords the root account.
-This is intentional.
-I will have other automation to replace these passwords when hardening the infrastructure.

 ## Requirements

 ### Install virtualization software

-Please note that these instructions are written for Fedora.
+Please note that these instructions are written for Fedora:

 ```bash
 sudo dnf install libvirt cockpit cockpit-machines virt-manager